linkorb/php-conventions/controllers.md

             return $this->findBy(['username' => $username]);
         }
     ```
 * If possible, try to put logic in a service class.
-Create service classes under Src/Service directory.
+Create service classes under the `src/Service` directory.